 Are you struggling with debt after divorce; barely keeping your head above water?

 American families are hurting.
-Jobs are disappearing, the economy seems to take one victim after another, and more than 65% of all American families are drowning in debt.
-The three leading causes for an American to wind up deep in debt are loss of employment, major medical problems, and by far the worse is divorce.
+Jobs are disappearing, the economy seems to take one victim after another, and more than 40% of all American families are drowning in debt.
+The three leading causes for an American to wind up deep in debt are loss of employment, major medical problems, and by far the worst is divorce.

-Divorcees face the toughest time because after you have been emotionally drained from the divorce proceedings, you have to face the debt that you incurred, a lower standard of living due to the loss of income, and the increase in expenses you will incur now that you have separated.
+Divorcees may face the toughest time.
+After you have been emotionally drained from the divorce proceedings, you then have to face the debt that you incurred, a lower standard of living due to the loss of your spouse's income, and the increase in expenses now that you are paying for everything yourself.

 Thankfully there are other options.
-Debt Consolidation is one option that you should consider.
-There are many Debt Consolidators out there that make great claims of success within their advertising, but then fail to come through on their promises.
-You need to look for companies that have good reputations, money back guarantee, and show actual results or proof of their work from previous clients.
+Debt consolidation is one option that you should consider.
+There are many debt consolidators out there that make great claims of success within their advertising, but then fail to come through on their promises.
+You need to look for companies that have good reputations (which you can verify through the Better Business Bureau), a money back guarantee, and show actual results or proof of their work from previous clients.

-Just as the name suggests debt consolidation consolidates all your debt together leaving you with one payment and can even reduce the debt you have to payback.
-It's a solution to your current debt problems leaving you with a payment that you can afford.
-Most of the time, FH Financial is able to cut your payment in half from what you are currently paying on your minimums.
+Just as the name suggests, debt consolidation consolidates all your debt together, leaving you with one payment.
+Some programs can even reduce the overall debt you have to pay back.
+It can be a solution to your current debt problems which leaves you with a payment that you can afford.
+Most of the time, a debt consolidation program is able to cut your payment in half from what you are currently paying on your minimums.

 Article supplied by FH Financial.
 May not be copied or distributed without the written consent of the author.